 Ad Standards respects your privacy.

-Although Ad Standards is not an organisation that is subject to the Privacy Act 1988, we are committed to handling your personal information in a professional and respectful way.
+Although Ad Standards is not an organisation that is subject to the Privacy Act 1988 (Cth) (“Privacy Act”), we are committed to handling your personal information in a professional and respectful way.

 Functions of Ad Standards

 Ad Standards' primary function is managing the advertising complaint adjudication process as secretariat to the Ad Standards Community Panel, the Independent Review process and the Ad Standards Industry Jury.
 We also provide a Copy Advice service, and commission research on relevant matters.

 In addition, Ad Standards receives complaints relating to advertising of alcohol beverages on behalf of the Alcohol Beverages Advertising Code Management Committee (ABAC), and manages the complaints processes for the Federal Chamber of Automotive Industries (FCAI) Voluntary Code of Practice for Motor Vehicle Advertising, Australian Food and Grocery Council’s (AFGC) Responsible Children’s Marketing Initiative, and Australian Quick Service Restaurant Initiative for Responsible Advertising and Marketing to Children.

 The kinds of personal information routinely collected by Ad Standards include:

-- complainants’ age and gender
+- complainants’ age and gender, and

 - complainants' opinions about the advertisement which is the subject of complaint.